Rocket Pro Navigate: Conducting Rapid Research to Uncover AI Use Cases for Mortgage Brokers

 Recommendation 2: Define Automation Goals as We Expand AI-Powered Experiences

 One of our next steps should be defining what automation should accomplish for Rocket Pro users.
 By anchoring AI efforts to brokers’ real pain points, teams can explore building differentiated, task-focused AI experiences.

 These capabilities could be surfaced through tools like Pro Navigate or Assist, using chat as an entry point rather than the end experience.

-LLMs are already the most familiar AI tool for many brokers, making them a strong starting point.
-However, by leveraging the extensive data we already have on broker workflows and pain points, we can move beyond what users know to ask for and deliver solutions that meaningfully reduce effort.
+Since LLMs are already the most familiar AI tool for many brokers, it's a strong starting point.
+However, by leveraging the extensive data we already have on broker workflows and pain points, we can move beyond what users know to ask for and deliver solutions that meaningfully reduce effort without battling with users' preconceived notions of an application.
+There is a lot of potential for a chat interface to better connect Rockets' products and knowledge bases, but its how we can build on top of it that will make a major difference.

 Recommendation 3: Evaluate Unifying Rocket Pro’s Chat Experiences

 While Rocket Pro Navigate and Rocket Pro Assist serve different purposes, user feedback on what to add to Navigate closely mirrored what we had previously heard for Assist.
-Because the two experiences are nearly identical in both interface and content, we identified a risk that users would struggle to understand when to use each tool, largely because we as a team struggled to consistently define the difference.
+Because the two experiences are nearly identical in both interface and content, we identified a risk that users would struggle to understand when to use each tool.

+This was largely because we, as a team, struggled to consistently define the difference.
 With the user experiences being so similar, we worried users would carry negative perceptions from one product into the other.
 This raised the question of whether unifying chat experiences across the Rocket Pro ecosystem could reduce confusion.